sgmurphy/wordpress-plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 === Export and Import Users and Customers ===
 Contributors: webtoffee
-Tags: import customers, export customers, import users from csv, export users to csv, users Requires at least: 3.0.1
+Tags: import customers, export customers, import users from csv, export users to csv, import export Requires at least: 3.0.1
 Tested up to: 6.6
 Requires PHP: 5.6
-Stable tag: 2.5.6
+Stable tag: 2.5.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The top-rated WordPress plugin to import and export WordPress users and WooCommerce customers.
+Top-rated plugin to import and export WordPress users and WooCommerce customers using CSV.
+Migrate to your new site without any data loss.

 == Description ==

+== Top-Rated WordPress User Import Export Plugin ==

-The most-rated WordPress User Import Export plugin ever!
-This plugin allows you to easily import and export WordPress users and WooCommerce customers.
-It lets you migrate to a new website without losing your users or customers, quite literally.
+The most-rated **WordPress User Import Export** plugin ever!
+This plugin lets you easily import and export WordPress users and WooCommerce customers from your website.
+You can easily migrate your users and customers from one store to another without losing data.
+Perfect for smooth, error-free site migrations every time.

 You can import or export user/customer data using CSV files.
-This helps in migrating or updating user data on your website.
+This helps effortlessly migrate or update user data on your website.
+No more manually adding each user or customer one by one.
+Just migrate or update everything in one go!

+== Key Features of WordPress User Import Export Plugin ==

-&#128312; Import/export user/customer data based on user roles, user email, and date range of when the users were added to the system.
+&#128312; Import or export **user/customer data** based on **user roles**, **user email**, and **date range** of when the users were added to the system.
-&#128312; Batch Export/Import for easier processing of data &#128312; Retain existing users' passwords while migrating to a new website &#128312; <a rel="nofollow" href="https://www.webtoffee.com/update-user-field-values-in-bulk-during-woocommerce-import/"> Map and transform fields while importing customers/users </a>
+&#128312; **Batch Export/Import** for easier processing of data &#128312; **Retain existing users' passwords** while migrating to a new website &#128312; <a rel="nofollow" href="https://www.webtoffee.com/update-user-field-values-in-bulk-during-woocommerce-import/"> Map and transform fields while importing customers/users </a>
-&#128312; Change values (bulk modify) while importing user data using Evaluation Fields &#128312; Export guest users - Include data of WooCommerce guest customers (users who bought products from the site without creating an account)
+&#128312; **Change values (bulk modify)** while importing user data using Evaluation Fields &#128312; **Export guest users** - Include data of WooCommerce guest customers (users who bought products from the site without creating an account)
-&#128312; Export specific users based on username/email - Suggests email addresses and names in export data filter fields while you type in
+&#128312; **Export specific users** based on **username/email** - Suggests email addresses and names in export data filter fields while you type in

-&#128312; Tested OK with WordPress 6.6
+&#9989; Tested OK with WordPress 6.6
-&#128312; Tested OK with WooCommerce 9.1.2
+&#9989; Tested OK with WooCommerce 9.2.3
-&#128312; Tested OK with PHP 8.3
+&#9989; Tested OK with PHP 8.3

-= How does it work? =
+== How Does It Work? ==

 This WordPress user import export plugin uses CSV (Comma-Separated Values) files as input.
 You must create a CSV file and enter the user details in a structured format. (refer to this <a rel="nofollow" href="https://www.webtoffee.com/wp-content/uploads/2021/03/Users_SampleCSV.csv"> sample CSV)</a> This is to match each field of the user import CSV file to the appropriate user fields in WordPress.